emdgroup/baybe/README.md

 With this object at hand, we can start our experimentation cycle.
 In particular:

-* We can `ask` BayBE for recommendations of new experiments.
+* We can ask BayBE to `recommend` new experiments.
-* We can `tell` BayBE measured target values for certain experimental settings.
+* We can `add_measurements` for certain experimental settings to BayBE's database.

 Note that these two steps can be performed in any order.
 In particular, available measurement data can be submitted at any time.